 Height: 3 to 5 ft

 Width: 3 to 5 ft

-Description: Ribes rubrum is a woody perenial shrub native to Europe.
+Ribes rubrum is a woody perennial shrub native to Europe.
 It prefers part shade to full sun in well-drained soils with medium moisture.
 Clusters of 8 to 20 creamy-white flowers bloom from April to May.
 The heart-shaped leaves are 1-4 inches long with coarsely serrated margins.

-Red imperial current are self fertilizing plants that provide tasty fruit.
+Red imperial currants are self-fertilizing plants that provide tasty fruit.
 The fruit is tart and is more often used for baked goods, jams, and jellies than for fresh eating.
 Prune off stems 3 years or older in the dormant season.
-Ribes should not be planted near eastern white pine (Pinus strobus) where white pine blister rust is prevelant.
+Ribes should not be planted near eastern white pine (Pinus strobus) where white pine blister rust is prevalent.